Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/chartseries/getdoughnutholesize/_index.md

 ---
 title: getDoughnutHoleSize
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/chartseries/getdoughnutholesize/
+url: /php-java/aspose.slides/chartseries/getdoughnutholesize/
 ---

-## getDoughnutHoleSize()  function
+## getDoughnutHoleSize()  method

  Specifies the size of the hole in a doughnut chart (can be between 10 and 90 percents of the size of the plot area.).